 As you can see from the accompanying chart from the National Safety Council, the number of registered motorcycles in the United States and the miles traveled remained relatively stable over the past nine years.

-The stability of the two categories makes it somewhat easier to draw conclusions from an analysis of motorcycle accidents statistics without having to take into account dramatic fluctuations in the number of vehicles or the miles ridden.
+The stability of the two categories makes it easier to conclude an analysis of motorcycle accident statistics without having to take into account dramatic fluctuations in the number of vehicles or the miles ridden.

 Motorcycle Accidents Per Year